crcn/aerial/examples/playground/README.md

   - [ ] visual first, hand-writing second.
 - [ ] appeal to developers first
   - [ ] similar to chrome inspector for now - evolve later on
+- [ ] low barrier to entry.
+Install text editor dev tools, start using with project

 COMPONENTS TO START VISUAL DEV QUICKLY: